binipringle/contracts/_texts/0-outline.md

 **Carbolic Smoke Ball (p 101):** (in Pepsico) 100 pounds to anyone who uses the product and still gets the flu.
 (The ad in Carbolic Smoke Ball was considered an offer because it invited performance.)

+**Carlill v.
+Carbolic Smoke Ball Co** (discussed in Pepsi)

-In Carbolic Smoke Ball, the court found that an ad was an offer because by offering 100 pounds to anyone who used the product and still got the flu invited performance.
-Here, the court will likely find that the ad for [whatever exam ad is for] is an offer because [legally relevant facts from exam].
+In Carlill v.
+Carbolic Smoke Ball Co., the court found that an ad was an offer because by stating that the company would give £100 to anyone who used the product and still got the flu, the advertiser invited performance by inviting the public to prove it wrong and communicated a willingness to commit by promising a reward if they did.

+- Rule/Law: Advertisements offering rewards are offers to anyone who does perform the conditions named in the advertisement, and anybody who does perform the condition accepts the offer.
+RST § 24 (I think).

 **John D.R.
 Leonard v.
 Pepsico, Inc.** U.S. District Court, SDNY (1999)